shengyanli1982/workqueue/README.md

 > [!TIP]
 >
-> In the `Priority Queue`, if an element is added to the queue without a specified priority, the `OnPut` callback will not be invoked.
-Instead, only the `OnPriority` callback will be triggered.
+> Note that in the `Priority Queue`, when an element is added, the `OnPut` callback is not triggered.
+Instead, the `OnPriority` callback is exclusively invoked.

 ### Example